replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/05-downloading-and-installing/assignment.md

 ---

 Now that we've prepared SlackerNews for an Embedded Cluster installation, let's go through the experience a customer has installing it.
-Installing with the Embedded Cluster happens in two parts:
+Installation happens in two parts:

 1. A command-line download and install that creates a cluster running the Replicated Admin Console